 Mr Bunsan said they had a problem with guards who got drunk and then beat the prisoners.

-He said they were trying to stop the practice and three prison guards were currently facing police charges for abuse.'Rise up'
+He said they were trying to stop the practice and three prison guards were currently facing police charges for abuse.

 The government recently pardoned and released one Papuan political prisoner.

 Karma has been made the same offer as long as he apologises to the state, something he says he will never do.

 "I predict by 2020 our people will be completely extinct," he said.
 "So our people must rise up.
 We must fight for independence or be destroyed."

 Papua is rich in natural resources and is the home of the world's largest gold mine, partly owned by the US company Freeport.

 Yet Papua remains one of the least developed provinces in Indonesia.